we-learn-js/js-training/src/slideshow/slides/DomainDrivenDesign.md

 > Discuss your findings with a peer.

 Note: Billing address would be a value object.
 An address as a place where to assign a building could be an entity object.

-Note: If your domain is geographic or political, then a country might be an entity, but in the average case, a country is just a value associated with things like addresses.
+If your domain is geographic or political, then a country might be an entity, but in the average case, a country is just a value associated with things like addresses.

 <!--slide-->